How the X-Ray Score Works — Scoring Methodology

 SMA200 Distance — How far the current price sits from the 200-day average, expressed as a percentage.
 A stock 15% above its SMA200 is in a strong uptrend.
 A stock barely above it might be on the edge.
 Extreme distances in either direction reduce the score because they signal overextension.

-Volatility — Current price volatility relative to the stock's own 100-day historical norm (ATR rank).
+Volatility — Current price volatility relative to the stock's own historical norm.
 High volatility means richer premiums but also higher assignment risk.
 Low volatility means thin premiums but more predictable behavior.
 The score rewards balanced volatility regimes.
+Learn more about how volatility drives options pricing.

 Momentum — Direction and acceleration of recent price movement.
 Accelerating upward momentum earns a bonus; decelerating or turning momentum reduces the score.
-This is measured through a combination of MACD histogram delta, RSI positioning, and Stochastic %K behavior.
+Momentum affects how quickly theta decay works in your favor.

 Price Action Layer